Why Use EMI Filters in Shielded Rooms and Shielded Enclosure?

 COMMON SHIELDED ROOM EMI FILTER APPLICATIONS

-Shielded rooms and filters are essential in various industrial and military/government applications due to their excellent noise-mitigation feature.
+Shielded room filters are essential in various industrial and military/government applications due to their excellent noise-mitigation feature.
 These are commonly used for applications that require the absence of external electrical noise, such as EMI testing, signal processing, secure communication etc.

 The most popular applications include: